moka-guys/automate_demultiplex/demultiplex/README.md

 ### Command line

-#### Non-development runs
+#### Multiple runfolders

-The script should be run with no inputs provided when assessing production runs on the workstation:
+The script should be run with no inputs provided when assessing production runs on the workstation.
+This allows it to loop over multiple runfolders and demultiplex in succession:

 ```bash
 python3 -m demultiplex
 ```

-#### Development runs
+#### Single runfolder

-The script should be run as per below when handling development runs that require the standard demultiplexing protocol:
+The run can be run manually for an individual runfolder as follows:

 ```bash
 python3 -m demultiplex -r $RUNFOLDER_NAME